 Gender Identity & Your Child

-The first step in supporting your child is familiarizing yourself with the different terms associated with gender and sexual identity.
-Although this may be confusing at first, normalizing and respecting the pronouns and chosen name your child goes by, will aid their identity development and make them feel more confident in who they are.
-Supporting your gender expansive youth will require that you expand your definition and understanding of gender itself.
-Therefore, actively becoming a gender creative parent will help you to effectively raise a gender creative child.1
+The first step in supporting your trans or gender nonconforming child is familiarizing yourself with the different terms associated with gender and sexual identity.
+Although this may be initially confusing, normalizing and respecting their pronouns and chosen names will aid their identity development and make them feel more confident.
+Supporting your gender-expansive youth will require expanding your definition and understanding of gender.
+Therefore, actively becoming a gender-creative parent will help you effectively raise a gender-creative child.1

-The basics begin with distinguishing between sexuality and gender identity.
-Gender identity is a complex combination of social, cultural, and biological factors that refers to a person’s innermost concept of self as male, female, a combination of both, or none at all.
+- Gender identity: Gender identity is a complex combination of social, cultural, and biological factors that refers to an innermost self-concept as male, female, a combination of both, or none at all.

-Sex, also known as designated sex at birth, refers to the external sex organs, genitalia, and/or secondary sex characteristics used to discern a newborn is male, female, or intersex.
+- Sex: Sex at birth refers to the external sex organs, genitalia, and/or secondary sex characteristics used to discern whether a newborn is male, female, or intersex.
 Typically, gender is mapped out onto sex, but is not limited to the physical components of a newborn.
-In fact, designated sex at birth really does not say much about the gender identity of the child.
+Designated sex at birth does not say much about the gender identity of the child.

-Trans youth and adults can identify with a gender that is opposite to the one they were assigned at birth, but they can also identify as a gender along the continuum of masculinity to femininity.
-The most important take away here is that a person’s designated sex at birth does not define a person’s gender and gender is not limited to a person’s biological aspects of sex.
-What makes a person their gender is how they feel about themselves and how they want others to see them as.
+Trans youth and adults can identify with an opposite gender than their assigned-at-birth gender.
+However, they can also identify as a gender along the continuum of masculinity to femininity.
+The most important takeaway is that designated sex at birth does not define gender, and gender is not limited to biological aspects of sex.
+What makes a person their gender is how they feel about themselves and how they want others to see them.

-Someone may use the pronouns they/them if they are gender nonconforming or nonbinary, and the use of she/her or he/him doesn’t necessarily mean that the person identifies as a woman or man, respectively.
+Someone may use the pronouns they/them if they are gender nonconforming or nonbinary, and she/her or he/him pronouns do not necessarily mean the person identifies as a woman or man.
 Gender identity and pronouns may, and often do, change over time.

-When we as parents place the focus on biological aspects of sex, through the use of gender norms, denying your youth’s pronouns, or shaming them, this undermines the diverse and nuanced spectrum of gender identity.
-Furthermore, it will hurt the relationship your child has with you in feeling safe and supported to determine their gender identity.
+Focusing on biological aspects of sex by using gender norms, denying your youth’s pronouns, or shaming them undermines the diverse and nuanced spectrum of gender identity.
+Furthermore, this will hurt the child-parent relationship, restricting the ability to feel safe and supported in their gender identity.

 All people, including cisgender and transgender people, have both sexual orientation and gender identity, which means your trans child can identify as straight, gay, lesbian, bisexual, queer, and/or any other sexual identity.
-There are many types of sexuality and gender terms, so it helps to educate yourself on them.
+There are many types of sexuality and gender terms, so educating yourself on them can help.

 How to Support Your Transgender Child or Teen